 Rack pulls are not a popular exercise.
-You rarely see people do them on ”back day”.
+You rarely see them on ”back day”.
 That’s not a surprise since most humans go to the gym to play with the machines.
 Hard basic exercises are not as attractive as pump work.

 What are the benefits of doing rack pulls?